The Gunny Sack

 Step-by-Step Turtle Cookies Instructions

+To make about 1/4 cup of caramel sauce, use 12 caramels (I used Kraft Caramels) and 2 teaspoons of whipping cream.
+Microwave for 30 seconds and then stir.
 Microwave for an additional 15 seconds and stir.
 Continue heating and stirring at 15-second intervals until smooth.
-Watch carefully so that the caramel sauce doesn’t boil over or burn.
+Watch carefully so that the caramel sauce doesn't boil over or burn.

 Before putting the caramel sauce on the crackers, you need to cool and thicken.
 So, allow the sauce to cool at room temperature for about 8-10 minutes, stirring often to keep it smooth.